PKeidel/nodejs-can-monitor/README.md

 This is a project to decode and visualize CAN messages of cars.

-* For Development: IntelliJ
+* For development: IntelliJ
-* Arduino with CAN Shield
+* Arduino with "CAN-BUS Shield"
 * npm start
 * http://localhost:3000
-* select the USB Port which the arduino is connected to
+* select the USB port which the arduino is connected to
 * Communication nodejs <-> Webpage via WebSockets